 “Are the Doobie Brothers okay?” he then asked just before speeding up the boat and turning up the music.
 We raced out of the Homosassa River and headed to the Gulf of Mexico’s grass flats in search of bay scallops.
 The sun was shining, wind whisked my hair, and we were rocking out to the classics while bouncing over water.
 Life was good.

-This wasn’t my first rodeo in snorkeling for scallops.
+This wasn’t my first rodeo in snorkeling for bay scallops in Florida.
 A friend and I went scalloping several years in Homosassa.
 Having that prior experience prepared me for this adventure especially in remembering how fast these little buggers are.

 The Amazing Bay Scallop